Gugulethu-Nyoni/semantq/docs/SemantqFullStack.md

 Next, run the database migrations.

-From your `semantq_server` directory, run this command:
+From your `semantqQL` directory, run this command:

 ```bash
 npx prisma migrate dev --name my_fullstack_migrations // or whatever name you prefer